remoteintech/remote-jobs/company-profiles/kiprosh.md

 #### Agile Management Tools We Use

-Trello, Jira, Pivotal Tracker, AgileZen and Sprint.ly
+Trello, Jira, Pivotal Tracker and Trackive

 ## Office locations